peixuguo/peixuguo.github.io/_pages/about.md

 Recruitment
 ======
-Dr. Guo is currently looking for research assistants and PhD students to work on stability and transition, high-speed aerodynamics, direct numerical simulation, etc. Please send CV to him by email.
+Dr. Guo is currently looking for research assistants and PhD students to work on stability and transition, high-speed aerodynamics, direct numerical simulation, etc. Please send CV to peixu.guo@polyu.edu.hk.

 Research Interest
 ======